aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     sudo mv target/release/aptos-node /usr/local/bin
     aptos-node -f ~/$WORKSPACE/config/validator.yaml
     ```

-    To start your VFN, run the following commands on a separate, dedicated VFN machine.
-You will need to download the
-    `aptos-core` source code and build the binary on the VFN machine.
-Likewise, you will need to copy across
+    If you do not want to start the Aptos server until you have completed the other steps (creating a delegation pool and joining the validator set), complete the above commands except the last one.

-    the keys and configuration files from the validator machine.
-However, your VFN will not do anything until it is part of the active validator set!
-You can wait to start it after that is completed later.
+    You will need to copy across the keys and configuration files from the validator machine to the validator fullnode machine.
+However, neither the VN or VFN will not do anything until it is part of the active validator set!
+You can wait to start the services after that is completed later.

     The files to copy are the full contents of your config/ and keys/ folder and should be in corresponding directories.